The Difference Between a Budget and Ledger

 Ledgers Past and Present

 Historically, a ledger was a booklet that people would carry in their purse or pocket, in which they would manually write their expense at the point-of-sale.
 More recently, people gathered receipts and typed them into ledgers on their computer at home.
 Others used their credit card statement as a rough, automated ledger.
-Today, people use software programs and websites that automatically read your accounts, collect the data, and function as an automated digital ledger.
+Today, people use software programs and websites that automatically read their accounts, collect the data, and function as an automated digital ledger.

 Budgets Guide the Future

-Studying your existing personal spending patterns, you can pinpoint the areas in your budget where you want to make changes.
+By studying your existing personal spending patterns, you can pinpoint the areas in your budget where you want to make changes.
 You may, for example, study your expenses and realize that you want to redirect 5 percent of one spending category, such as clothing, to another category, such as retirement.
 The following month, you can study your ledger to see how effectively you executed that goal against your budget.

 An Example of Budgets and Ledgers Working Together

 Let's say Sally records most of her purchases by collecting receipts.
 She inputs the amount she spent into a spreadsheet at the end of each day.
 Since she does this daily, she only spends about five minutes per workday (less than half an hour per week) working on this task.